Nov 28 The following are the top stories in the

 Germany and France follow UK with curbs on EU migration

-Post Office to get 640 million pounds to complete modernisation of branches
+Post Office to get 640 million pounds to complete

 Deutsche Bank in talks to sell Tilney to Permira